iancooper/practical-messaging/exercises/README DAY TWO.md

 This is the order to work through this material.
 The code is marked up for what you need to implement to understand how RMQ or Kafka provides those patterns.

-If an  exercises are marked [Optional] and do not come with a slide deck, but if you have extra time, feel free to look at them.
-You may prefer to skip these, and return to them, if you have time.
+If an  exercises are marked [Not Available] there may be code but we are not currently covering in the course.
+They may be covered in some presentations of the course where we are trying it out.

 ## Precursors ##